toji/toji.dev/webgpu-best-practices/error-handling.md

 One of the challenges of working with any graphics API is that under the hood they tend to be very asynchronous in nature.
 The work you send to the GPU isn't completed the moment you call draw or dispatch, but instead is queued up to happen in the near future, once previously scheduled work is complete and the resources your work needs have been flagged as ready.
 And once your work is done there's even more synchronization that needs to happen before the results can be observed by your application.
 It's a lot to keep track of, though fortunately WebGPU does most of the heavy lifting for you when it comes to keeping things in sync.

 This all happens in a different thread or even different process than the one that's running your JavaScript.
 That's great for performance, but one unfortunate side effect is that it's extremely difficult for browsers to clearly link any errors that may occur while performing GPU work to the JavaScript calls that ultimately caused those errors.
-Unlike typical exceptions, you won't be able to pause execution on the offending function and get a nice callstack and inspect variable state at your lesiure.
+Unlike typical exceptions, you won't be able to pause execution on the offending function and get a nice callstack and inspect variable state at your leisure.
 Instead you'll usually get an error message that shows up in the console that has no associated line number.

 Given the complex nature of GPU APIs, errors are _going_ to happen during development, so how do you handle them effectively in an environment like that?